NASA-PDS/pds-view/README.rst

 Two downloads are provided and tested on 64-bit Windows version 10.
 These versions are identical except as noted below:

-• ``PDS-Inspect-Tool-Windows-single-exe.zip``.
-Downloading and unpacking this
-  archive yields a single executable file ``PDS-Inspect-Tool.exe`` that you can double-click to launch.
+• ``PDSView-single-exe.zip``.
+Downloading and unpacking this archive yields a single executable file ``PDSView.exe`` that you can double-click to launch.
   Note that it may take a *long* time for the tool to launch and its initial window to appear. *Pro*: single, easy to find ``.exe`` file. *Con*: Slow time to start the program.
-• ``PDS-Inspect-Tool-Windows-dir.zip``.
-Downloading and unpacking this archive yields a directory of many files with a ``PDS-Inspect-Tool.exe`` file inside.
-Double-click this file to launch; the window will appear much faster. *Pro*: Fast start. *Con*: harder to find the ``.exe`` file in a directory littered with hundreds of other files.
+• ``PDSView-dir.zip``.
+Downloading and unpacking this archive yields a directory of many files with a ``PDSView.exe`` file inside.
+Double-click this file to launch; the window will appear much faster. *Pro*: Fast start.
+  *Con*: harder to find the ``.exe`` file in a directory littered with hundreds of other files.

 Which one you use is a matter of preference.
 Regardless, drag-and-drop from the Windows desktop or file Explorer works fine.
 (Other versions of Windows